Student General Rules And Guidelines

 I. The term "harassment" means conduct that is so severe, pervasive, and objectively offensive that it unreasonably interferes with a person's College employment, academic performance or participation in College programs or activities and creates a working, learning, program or activity environment that a reasonable person would find intimidating, hostile or offensive.
 The conduct does not have to be threatening and may include deliberate and persistent communication that disturbs the recipient.

-K. The term "policy" means the written regulations of the College as found in, but not limited to, the Course Catalog, Course Schedule, the College web site and/or other written regulations and procedures available within a department or division.
+K. The term "policy" means the written regulations of the College as found in, but not limited to, the Course Schedule, the College web site and/or other written regulations and procedures available within a department or division.

 L. The term "cheating" includes, but is not limited to attempted or actual: (1) use of any unauthorized assistance in taking quizzes, tests, or examinations; (2) use of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; (3) the acquisition, without permission, of tests or other academic material belonging to a member of the College faculty or staff; (4) engaging in any behavior specifically prohibited by a faculty member in the course syllabus or class discussion for the purposes of academic credit; (5) allowing or participating in cheating by other students; or (6) other acts of dishonesty within the College but outside of the classroom.